cloudfoundry/docs-cfcr/docs/overview/architecture.md

 In Kubo, the [BOSH Director](https://bosh.io/docs/bosh-components.html#director) manages the VMs for the Kubo instance.
 The Director handles VM creation, health checking, and resurrection of missing or unhealthy VMs.

-The Director uses [CredHub](https://github.com/cloudfoundry-incubator/credhub) and [PowerDNS](https://doc.powerdns.com/) to handle certificate generation within the Kubo clusters.
+The Director uses [CredHub](https://github.com/cloudfoundry-incubator/credhub) and BOSH's [local DNS](https://bosh.io/docs/dns.html#enable) to handle certificate generation within the Kubo clusters.
 Credhub is also used to store the auto-generated passwords.

 ##Kubo Components